Last Updated: June 25, 2026

 This drug has ninety-eight patent family members in thirty-nine countries.

 The generic ingredient in GILENYA is fingolimod hydrochloride.
 There are twenty-one drug master file entries for this compound.
-Eighteen suppliers are listed for this compound.
+Twenty-one suppliers are listed for this compound.
 Additional details are available on the fingolimod hydrochloride profile page.

 AI Deep Research